rentzsch/hypo/README.md

 Objective-C doesn't have anything like Java or C#'s annotations, so we use the `_hypo` suffix naming convention hack to "annotate" properties requiring instantiation.

-Here's what updated implementation code:
+Here's the updated implementation code:

     //
     // AppSupportFolder.m